rndsolutions/docs.hawkcd.io/docs/concepts/index.md

 --------------
 ### Overview

 A Task is an action that is performed on a server/machine or inside a container where a `HawkCD` Agent is installed.
-Tasks are contained inside Jobs and are always executed in the order they have in the Job. `HawkCD` offers four types of Tasks - `Exec`, `Fetch Material`, `Upload Artifact` and `Fetch Artifact`.
+Tasks are contained inside Jobs and are always executed in the order defined in the Job. `HawkCD` offers 4 types of Tasks - `Exec`, `Fetch Material`, `Upload Artifact` and `Fetch Artifact`.

 ### Configuration Options

-All Tasks have a `Run If Condition` option. `Passed` (set by default), `Failed` or `Any` are the selectable choices.
+All Tasks have a `Run If Condition` option.
+Available options are `Passed` (set by default), `Failed` and `Any`.

-* `Passed` - if selected, the Task will be executed only in case the one before it completed successfully.
-If the Task is to be executed first the option is ignored.
+* `Passed` - if selected, the Task will be executed only if the previous one completed successfully.
+If the Task is first in order, then the `Run If Condition` is ignored.
-* `Failed` - if selected, the Task will be executed only if the one before it failed to complete successfully.
+* `Failed` - if selected, the Task will be executed only if the previous one failed to complete successfully.
 * `Any` - if selected, the Task will be executed regardless of the status of the previous one.

 ### Task Scenarios